gardenjs/gardenjs/README.md

 ## Todo's up to v1.0

-- [task] Checkout if it is possible to include a library from outside the project folder via garden.config.js.
 - [bug] On reload css defect (only problem in ubuntu).
 Maybe writing issue in gardenjs?
 - [task] Decorator for vue & react plugin.
 - [task] Type infos of das in editor.